Beijing Uses Fake Western News Sites to Attack Falun Gong, Report Finds

 Dozens of websites linked to Chinese companies have been used to push Beijing’s propaganda overseas while pretending to be legacy Western outlets, according to a report by Graphika, which specializes in research into foreign influence.

 The websites copied design elements in order to fraudulently present themselves as such outlets as The New York Times, The Wall Street Journal, Los Angeles Times, The Guardian, and others.
-Aside from commercial and pro-China content, they also ran articles attacking Falun Gong, a faith group brutally persecuted by the regime of the Chinese Communist Party (CCP), the report said.
+Aside from commercial and pro-China content, they also ran articles attacking Falun Gong, a faith group brutally persecuted by the Chinese Communist Party (CCP), according to the report.

-“We identified evidence that these companies and/or individuals leveraged these domains in contracts to promote the activities undertaken by [CCP-linked] entities,” the report said.
+“We identified evidence that these companies and/or individuals leveraged these domains in contracts to promote the activities undertaken by [CCP-linked] entities,” the report reads.

 This tactic fits into the broader campaign waged by Beijing against the Falun Gong diaspora overseas, according to Levi Browde, executive director of the Falun Dafa Information Center, a nonprofit that monitors the CCP’s persecution of Falun Gong.